top of page

 A Partnership With Families

 Family involvement is key.
-Rather than telling parents what to do, effective behaviour support includes you in every step by offering coaching, encouragement, and tools that actually fit your family’s life.
+Rather than telling parents what to do, effective behaviour support includes you in every step.
+It offers coaching, encouragement, and tools that fit your family’s life.
 You can expect:

 • Strategies that feel respectful and doable, not overwhelming